DEMAND has collaborated with both academic visitors, and business and policy partners, during its five years of operation.

 Giuseppe Salvia was a Visiting Researcher at the DEMAND Centre until February 2017 from Politecnico di Milano.
 With a background in product design, sustainable consumption and production, Giuseppe intends to explore how everyday practices are reconfigured by the spreading of the Internet of Things (IoT) and ‘smart’ automated devices, such as self-driving vehicles and domestic thermostats.
 The research will focus on skill distribution and negotiation with smart technology and the implications for energy demand.
 Giuseppe’s reflections from his visit.

-Hilmar Schaefer visited the DEMAND Centre as a researcher from January until March 2015.
+Hilmar Schäfer visited the DEMAND Centre as a researcher from January until March 2015.
 He is a cultural sociologist at Europa-Universitaet Viadrina, Frankfurt (Oder), Germany.
 His areas of research include social theory and the sociology of art.
 In his PhD thesis, he asked how practice theory can account for social change.
 In his postdoc research, he looks at the specialized and vernacular practices that construct cultural heritage, especially the notion of “world heritage”.
 He is particularly interested in the relationship between buildings and practices and is engaged in developing methods for the sociological study of architecture.
+Hilmar and DEMAND researcher, Allison Hui, have put together a blog that discusses and debates the relationship between methodology and practice theory: Practice Theory Methodologies.

 Ted Schatzki visited the Demand Centre during June and July 2014 from the University of Kentucky where he is Senior Associate Dean (Dean of Faculty) in the College of Arts & Sciences, Professor of Philosophy and Geography.
 His research and teaching interests lie in social ontology, theory of action, social theory, the philosophy of social science, and 20th-century continental philosophy.
 He is the author of four books: Social Practices (1996), The Site of the Social (2002), Martin Heidegger: Theorist of Space (2007) and The Timespace of Human Activity (2010).
 Ted’s reflections from his visit.